mchantosa/DataCleaning/README.md

 ## This dataset includes the following files

 * CodeBook.md- detailed description of mydata.csv
-* courseProj.R- main file and entry point for producing mydata.csv
+* run_analysis.R- main file and entry point for producing mydata.csv
-* getURLDownload.R- called by courseProj.R, provides a download with a time marker
+* getURLDownload.R- called by run_analysis.R, provides a download with a time marker
-* loadData.R- called by courseProj.R, processes th downloaded data and pulls it into the workspace
+* loadData.R- called by run_analysis.R, processes th downloaded data and pulls it into the workspace
 * submission.txt- the objective of this repository, data produced by this source code

 ## To produce data set